En / Ru

 • Ride a ‘troika’ — a trio of horses in a sleigh

-• Shed a tear on the burning straw doll of Maslenitsa
+• Shed a tear over the burning straw doll of Maslenitsa

 • Overeat pancakes